koliseoapi/help/content/tickets/sales.md

 To connect a new Stripe account, see [Connect a Stripe Account]({{< ref "users/stripe.md" >}})

 For security reasons, Koliseo does not have access to the credit card details associated with any ticket purchase.
-Any income from ticket sales is deposited directly on the assigned Stripe Account, after deducing [our service fee]({{< ref "pricing.md#fee" >}}).
+Any income from ticket sales is deposited directly into the assigned Stripe Account, after deducting [our service fee]({{< ref "pricing.md#fee" >}}).
 .

-Starting in July 2019, Koliseo requires that all purchases follow the [Strong Customer Authentication (SCA)](https://stripe.com/docs/strong-customer-authentication) guidelines, which may require 3D Secure validation from your banking website.
+Since July 2019, Koliseo requires that all purchases follow the [Strong Customer Authentication (SCA)](https://stripe.com/docs/strong-customer-authentication) guidelines, which may require 3D Secure validation from your banking website.

 ## What's next